kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Note: the driver is expected to return the well-known gRPC return code `AlreadyExists` when the bucket already exists but is incompatible with the request.

 Example showing use where identities differ between request, OSP backend, and returned ID:
-- Sidecar `Request.name` = `my-bucket-aaaaa-bbbb-cccc-dddddd`
+- Sidecar `Request.name` = `bc-aaaaa-bbbb-cccc-dddddd`
-- Driver creates OSP backend bucket ID by appending `cosi-`: `cosi-my-bucket-aaaaa-bbbb-cccc-dddddd`
+- Driver creates OSP backend bucket ID by appending `cosi-`: `cosi-bc-aaaaa-bbbb-cccc-dddddd`
-- Driver `Response.bucketID` returns base64-encoded form of OSP backend bucket name: `Y29zaS1teS1idWNrZXQtYWFhYWEtYmJiYi1jY2NjLWRkZGRkZA==`
+- Driver `Response.bucketID` returns base64-encoded form of OSP backend bucket name: `Y29zaS1iYy1hYWFhYS1iYmJiLWNjY2MtZGRkZGRk`

 In this example, the driver is using `Request.name` as the basis for the provision request and also wants to include additional information in the OSP backend bucket ID.
 It appends `cosi-`, which is safe to append because it is not random information.
 When returning `Response.bucketID`, it returns an encoded form that is easy to decode back into the OSP backend bucket ID on subsequent gRPC calls.
-For S3, the `bucketInfo.s3.bucketName` field would be `cosi-my-bucket-aaaaa-bbbb-cccc-dddddd` since that is the bucket name S3 clients will use.
+For S3, the `bucketInfo.s3.bucketName` field would be `cosi-bc-aaaaa-bbbb-cccc-dddddd` since that is the bucket name S3 clients will use.

 ##### DriverValidateBucket